syncfusion/ej2-react-docs/src/gantt/gantt/getting-started.md

 This section explains you the steps required to create a simple Essential JS 2 Gantt in a React application and demonstrates its basic features.

+To get started quickly with React Gantt Chart the following video explains the project configuration and basic Gantt chart features behavior:

+`youtube:pCg5hUSKRh8`

 ## Dependencies

 Following is the list of minimum dependencies required to use the Gantt.